 The Framework must check that the returned service object is valid.
 If the returned service object is null or is not an instance of all the classes named when the service was registered, a framework event of type FrameworkEvent.ERROR is fired containing a service exception of type ServiceException.FACTORY_ERROR and null is returned to the bundle.
-If this method throws an exception, a framework event of type FrameworkEvent.ERROR is fired containing a service exception as the cause and null is returned to the bundle.
-If this method is recursively called for the specified bundle, a framework event of type FrameworkEvent.ERROR is fired containing a service exception of type ServiceException.FACTORY_ERCOR is fired containing a service exception of type FrameworkEvent.ERROR is fired containing a service exception of type ServiceException.FACTORY_RECURSION and null is returned to the bundle.
+If this method throws an exception, a framework event of type FrameworkEvent.ERROR is fired containing a service exception of type ServiceException.FACTORY_EXCEPTION with the thrown exception as the cause and null is returned to the bundle.
+If this method is recursively called for the specified bundle, a framework event of type FrameworkEvent.ERROR is fired containing a service exception of type ServiceException.FACTORY_RECURSION and null is returned to the bundle.